 Another statement that was discussed was related to the languages they speak.
-Anna speaks four languages, as can be seen in her language flower drawn in this first workshop
+Anna speaks four languages, as can be seen in her language flower drawn in this first workshop.

-Figure 1.
-Anna's flower 1
+Image 1: Anna's flower from the first workshop

 For her this implies she does not know as many languages as compared to Amina, who is fluent in four and very competent in another three.